michen00/gvo/README.md

 we're here to compare two structured generation libraries.

+todo: briefly describe the main diferences between guidance and outlines

 ### agentic use cases

 we will reimplement each tutorial using the other library, and compare the results.